-But defining a good vs bad habit is less about WHAT it is, but more about WHY you do it.
+But defining a healthy habit vs bad habit is less about WHAT it is, but more about WHY you do it.
 Is it something you do because you physically/mentally/emotionally HAVE to do it?
 Or do you choose to do it?
-Generally a negative habit will be something you are addicted to, you do impulsively because you feel (in one way or another) that you have no other choice.
+Generally, a habit will be something you are addicted to, you do impulsively because you feel (in one way or another) that you have no other choice.

 [RELATED: Lifestyle Printables]

-Habits can be both good and bad, and here’s why defining is so hard, for example a good habit can be working out – but it can turn negative when you become addicted and can’t stop working out.
+Habits can be both good and bad, and here’s why defining is so hard, for example, a healthy habit can be working out – but it can turn negative when you become addicted and can’t stop working out.
 But a negative habit doesn’t have to be one you are addicted to either.
 For example, maybe biting your nails is a bad habit.
-You don’t do daily, in fact your nails are often long.
+You don’t do daily, in fact, your nails are often long.
 But its habit you fall back on when you are emotionally vulnerable, so it becomes a reactionary habit.
-The importance in both factors are WHY you are doing it.
+The importance of both factors is WHY you are doing it.

-So how do you change your habits?
-Below are 8 steps to redefine your mindset, break a bad habit.
-Lets get started!
+So how do you go about breaking habits?
+Below are 8 steps to redefine your mindset, therefore breaking habits.
+Let’s get started!
 First, click the graphic to download your free worksheet so you can follow along.

 6 | Congrats!
 You’ve done the easy part.
 Now we’re going to take one more step backward before putting the new habit in place.
 We’ve looked at what your habit is, what causes it, what emotions it triggers, we’ve brainstormed ways to avoid the situation entirely and narrowed down to the simplest solution.